Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: The Decoupled Surrogate

 This theorem contains the whole statistical story of the decoupled surrogate.
-The pointwise KL decomposition gives exact conditional alignment, the calibration inequality turns this alignment into regret control, and the minimizability-gap argument lifts the pointwise statement to arbitrary hypothesis classes.
+The pointwise KL decomposition gives exact conditional alignment, the calibration inequality turns this alignment into regret control, and Jensen's inequality lifts the pointwise statement to population excess risk.